Amazon device deals: $10 off Echo Dot, $30 off Amazon Tap and more

 Amazon's growing family of devices -- Echo speakers, Kindle readers, Fire tablets, Fire TV media streamers and more -- are already priced to move.
 But here's a pro tip: Don't ever pay the list price.
 On any given week, Amazon is often discounting at least one or two (if not more) of its devices.

-Buy 2 Amazon Echo Spots, save $40: We'll admit it: The idea of a camera-enabled Echo speaker/viewer in our kitchen -- and, especially, our bedroom -- freaks us out, and it's one big reason why we didn't rate the Echo Spot higher.
-But thousands of Amazon user reviews -- and many others -- are in love with this screen-equipped Alexa-enabled gadget, which is basically a more compact and affordable version of the Echo Show.
+Buy two Amazon Echo Spots, save $40: We'll admit it: The idea of a camera-enabled Echo speaker and viewer in our kitchen -- and, especially, our bedroom -- freaks us out, and it's one big reason why we didn't rate the Echo Spot higher.
+But thousands of Amazon user reviewers and many others are in love with this screen-equipped Alexa-enabled gadget, which is basically a more compact and affordable version of the Echo Show.
 It lists for $130, but if you buy 2, Amazon is knocking off $40 ($220 instead of $260).
-Read the CNET review of the Amazon Echo Spot
+Read the CNET review of the Amazon Echo Spot.

 We're currently seeing no notable discounts on Kindle readers, Fire tablets or Fire TV streamers; when that changes, we'll add them above.